 I am an artist, experimental composer and researcher developing collaborative composition methods that foreground perception through practice based research.

 What I’m currently working towards is to share with the audience, in some way, how the musicians’ bodies feel and act while they play/perform/interact with their instruments and the environment around them.
 I am interested in uncovering the musicians’ inner worlds, composing with situations and with elements of a lived experience.
-I am generally unconcerned with creating sound material but care about the experiential effect sound might have on both doers and listeners.
+I care about the experiential effect sound might have on both doers and listeners.
 I am recently welcoming more ecological views – qualities of the environment that may be experienced aesthetically – into my practice.
 My PhD takes place at University of Glasgow and Royal Conservatoire of Scotland and my research is generously funded by AHRC through the Scottish Graduate School for Arts and Humanities.

 I graduated from Royal Birmingham Conservatoire, Music Technology department in 2014 and completed my Masters in Sound for Moving Image at Glasgow School of Art in 2016.
 For both degrees, my graduation projects looked into Pierre Schaeffer’s analysis theory for electroacoustic music.
 During the undergraduate degree, I looked at the language used by Schaeffer and its accessibility for classical musicians without an electroacoustic theory background.
 During the masters the research continued with the development of an interactive software that used Schaeffer’s work as inspiration for the development of a visual score called Visual Object.